 his own, the classical

-methods in trunk-making, and occasionally blends it in with art-painting
+methods in trunk-making, and occasionally blends them with art-painting

-techniques that he masters since the 1990s.
-Jean-Pierre
+techniques which he masters since the 1990s.
+Having

 restores vintage and antique trunks of the BelMal Collection as well as